 Azúcar de Guatemala is recognized internationally for its contribution to the elimination of child blindness in the country through the fortification of sugar with vitamin A, and since 2008 with the fortification of sugar with iron to fight anemia in specific locations.

-The Guatemalan Sugar Industry through the Sugar Foundation – FUNDAZÚCAR- promotes social programs on education, health and community development.
+The Guatemalan Sugarcane Agroindustry through the Sugar Foundation – FUNDAZUCAR- promotes social programs on education, health and community development.
 These programs are aligned to the Sustainable Development Goals promoted by the UN.